ibm-cloud-docs/power-iaas/modifying-instance.md

 {: #resize_core_memory-2}
 {: tab-title="When VM is shut down"}

 To resize an existing VM that was created before 15 December 2020 to an 8x ratio of memory and core counts, you must first shut down the VM, resize it, and then activate it.
 Resize the VM at least once when the VM is shut down to enable the 8x ratio.
-Simply shutting down and activating the VM does not enable the 8x ratio of memory and core counts.
+If you shut down and activate, the VM it will not enable the 8x ratio of memory and core counts.

 ## Managing your storage volumes
 {: #modifying-volume-network}